maurges/every-rust-gui-library/notes.md

 Wow, the system integration is thin.
 It renders a window inside a system window, the resizing and position is not synced.
 I don't remember having this problem in c++.

+I forgot how weird this is.
+To arrange widgets horizontally, you need to call ui.same_line between them.
+This is stupid.

+The positioning of widgets is controlled via cursor, which is more well defined than egui, where I don't know how it works.
+The bad thing is that it's in terms of window not parent, so you can't really control it.
+Althoughh, you can query the current pos and layout from there.
+In any case, this is a pain and you don't want to do it.

+    imgui-example: ./third-party/imgui-master/imgui/imgui.cpp:7793: bool ImGui::ItemAdd(const ImRect&, ImGuiID, const ImRect*, ImGuiItemFlags): Assertion `id != window->ID && "Cannot have an empty ID at the root of a window.
+If you need an empty label, use ## and read the FAQ about how the ID Stack works!"' failed.

+Fucking hell.
+Where did I do that?
+Huh, that was checkbox.
+So I can't have checkbox without text?
+Are you out of your fucking mind?
+What is this with gui libraries and checkboxes?

+Ughhhh, and the text input also has a label.
+What the shit is this?

+Fucking lol, and now it aborts when I left click on the text input.
+Oh god, I wonder if it's all rust fault or the original was like that.

+Ok, the abort was because the checkbox and the input had the same label.
+So what, if I have a lot of widgets, I need to create a different label for each?

+Yep, I do.
+Alright, this shit is broken, I can't continue.

+So from the api already egui was a lot better, but with the bugs and null-terminated strings and weirdness, you just don't want to use this.

 ## iui